 Google’s version may use sophisticated machine-learning methods to better understand users and sites, but you can apply the same principles for your in-product experiences, by proxying this with other more easily available data, e.g.:

-- Platform (show different notification / experiences on web vs. mobile or maybe Chrome vs. Firefox, if it’s relevant)
+Platform (show different notification/experiences on the web vs. mobile or maybe Chrome vs. Firefox, if it’s relevant)

 Google made the default different but needed to teach users about this change.
 It did it in a subtle, yet friendly way using the blue tooltips: